Safe Operating Procedures

 Temperature and symptom monitoring:

 Following government guidance, children and staff will not have their temperature tested on arrival at nursery each day.
 Guidelines inform us that a more effective method is to feel the chest and back.
 If we suspect that a child or staff member has a fever, their temperature will then be taken and monitored.

 Children are not permitted to bring items from home into the setting unless absolutely essential for their well-being.
-Where this is the case, items should be appropriate cleaned on arrival.
+Where this is the case, items should be appropriately cleaned on arrival.

-Parents to provide sterilised dummies / comforters in sealed zip-bags if their child would be distressed without it.
+Parents to provide sterilised dummies in sealed zip bag if their child would be distressed without it.
 Please label bags with child’s name.

-If your child would be distressed without their blanket / comforter, please wash it, put it in a zip-bag and hand it to your child’s carer on arrival.
-Zip-bags will be wiped clean on arrival.
-Your child will be given their comforter when needed.
+If your child would be destressed without their blanket / comforter, please wash it, put it in a zip bag and hand it to your child’s carer on arrival.
+Zip bag will be wiped clean on arrival.
+You child will be given their comforter when needed.